 Please fill out the form below with all the requested details and we will be in contact shortly.

-Please note, businesses must fund the design, build, installation, removal and maintenance of parklets until March 31 2021, when the CEO Delegation ends for the reactivation of public space.
+Please note, businesses must fund the design, build, installation, removal and maintenance of parklets until 30 April 2021.

 Licensees can now apply for a free temporary limited licence to use public external/outdoor areas that are not currently authorised under their existing licence.
 They should be mindful of COVID-19 restrictions that relate to their location and council planning requirements.